Uploading NPL code

 file, the.npl

-files and (optionally) the party automation rules file (e.g. zipapi/src/main
+files and the (optional) party automation rules file (e.g. zip folderapi/src/main

 in thenpl-init